What is exempt property in a Chapter 7 Bankruptcy?

 - Call our Chapter 7 attorneys to learn how these and other exemptions apply to your property.

 While most people who are ready to file bankruptcy have nothing but exempt property, some debtors will have non-exempt property in their possession.
 We often see debtors with vehicles that have more value than the exemption or a vehicle with a loan that is so small the debtor has more equity than the exemption.
 Debtors may also have savings, stocks or trust accounts in their name.
 Occcasionally debtors will own a 4 Wheeler ATV, camper or extra vehicle.

-Our job is to help these debtors convert these items to exempt property either by selling the property before filing or finding an exemption code that can protect it.
+Our job as your Boulder bankruptcy attorney is to help these debtors convert these items to exempt property either by selling the property before filing or finding an exemption code that can protect it.
 However, the need to file may be pressing and these debtors are not able to protect their non-exempt property.
 They are willing to lose it in exchange for discharge of their debt and immediate protection from creditors.

 Non-exempt property that has little or limited value is often ignored by the trustee.
 For example, many of us have an old lawnmower or various tools in the garage.
 We may also have old bicycles, televisions and computers.
 Trustees rarely take any interest in this property because the cost the trustee would incur to conduct a sale of these items usually exceeds the property’s value.
 This property is deemed to have no liquidation value.

 Nonetheless, you must disclose all of your property so that we can file a thorough and honest petition that will not be subject to dismissal.